VeRA: Vector-based Random Matrix Adaptation: Experiments

 \subsection{GLUE Benchmark}

 We evaluate our approach on the General Language Understanding Evaluation (GLUE) benchmark \citep{wang2018glue}, employing the RoBERTa\textsubscript{base} and RoBERTa\textsubscript{large} models \citep{liu2019roberta}.
-For RoBERTa\textsubscript{base} we use a rank of 512, and for RoBERTa\textsubscript{large} a rank of 256.
-The low-rank matrices are initialized using the uniform version of Kaiming initialization as implemented in PyTorch \citep{pytorch}, with an initial value of 0.1 for the \( d \) vector.
+For RoBERTa\textsubscript{base} we use a rank of 1024, and for RoBERTa\textsubscript{large} a rank of 256.
+The shared matrices are initialized using the uniform version of Kaiming initialization as implemented in PyTorch \citep{pytorch}, with an initial value of 0.1 for the \( d \) vector.

 Our experimental setup generally aligns with that of \citet{hu2022lora}, applying our method to the query and value projection matrices in each self-attention module and fully training the classification head.
 Unlike \citet{hu2022lora}, who used an additional hyperparameter \(\alpha\) to adjust gradients for the adapted layers, we introduce separate learning rates for the classification head and the adapted layers.
 We determine the learning rates and the number of training epochs through hyperparameter tuning; for detailed settings, refer to the Table \ref{tab:hyperparameter_config} in Appendix \ref{appendix}.
-The batch size is set to 64 for RoBERTa\textsubscript{base} and 32 for RoBERTa\textsubscript{large}, with maximum sequence lengths of 128 for both models.
-It is worth noting that \citet{hu2022lora} used a sequence length of 512 for the base model, which may place our method at a slight disadvantage.
-We chose not to use this longer sequence length due to time constraints and budget limitations.
+The batch size is set to 64 for RoBERTa\textsubscript{base} and 32 for RoBERTa\textsubscript{large}, with maximum sequence lengths of 512 and 128 respectively.

-Due to these same constraints, we also omit the time-intensive MNLI and QQP tasks, thus forgoing the use of the \emph{MNLI trick}\footnote{For the RoBERTa\textsubscript{base} model and MRPC, RTE and STS-B tasks, \citet{hu2022lora} initialized the model with the best weights finetuned on the MNLI task.} for tasks MRPC, RTE, and STS-B. In line with \citet{hu2022lora}, we report the number of trainable parameters attributable to the finetuned layers, explicitly excluding the classification head, which is trained in a standard way.
+Due to time constraints and budget limitations, we omit the time-intensive MNLI and QQP tasks, thus forgoing the use of the \emph{MNLI trick}\footnote{For the RoBERTa\textsubscript{base} model and MRPC, RTE and STS-B tasks, \citet{hu2022lora} initialized the model with the best weights finetuned on the MNLI task.} for tasks MRPC, RTE, and STS-B. In line with \citet{hu2022lora}, we report the number of trainable parameters attributable to the finetuned layers, explicitly excluding the classification head, which is trained in a standard way.
 We perform 5 runs with different random seeds, recording the best epoch's outcome for each run, and report the median of these results.

 \paragraph{Results.}